FixingPixels/Aegis/README.md

 - Suggesting new features.
 - Reporting bugs or issues.

-For more details, check out our [Contributing Guide](./CONTRIBUTING.md).
+Please see our [issues page](https://github.com/FixingPixels/Aegis/issues) for ways to contribute.

 ## 📝 License

-Aegis is open source and available under the [MIT License](./LICENSE).
+Aegis is open source and available under the MIT License.
 Feel free to use, modify, and share it to make your projects better!